bhaskar2840/html_css/README.md

 # html_css
-learning the html and css part its just to learn and contain some basics code
+learning the html and css part its just to learn and contain some basics code. it helps to recall different parts of html and css